pehaa/gridsome-starter-wordpress-bootstrap/README.md

         },
         createPages: {
           approach: 'include', // include or exclude, default is include
-          list: [] //an array of page slugs to include or exclude, ex. ['about', 'our-team'], default is an empty array }
+          list: [] //an array of page slugs to include or exclude, ex. ['about', 'our-team'] }
       }
     }